 Prices, specs and rivals

-Sitting at the foot of the Mustang range is the £39.420 2.3-litre four-cylinder EcoBoost; next up the ladder is the 5-litre V8 GT, priced at £43,685.
+£39,420 is enough for the entry-level 2.3-litre four-cylinder EcoBoost, with the the 5-litre V8 GT next up the ladder at £43,685.
 Above this is the Bullitt, which amongst unique styling touches also features a few of the GT's optional upgrades for £49,085.

 Cylinder count, swept capacity and performance aside, the differences between the 2.3 and 5.0 aren’t major.
 As standard the EcoBoost car comes well equipped, benefiting from a limited-slip differential, LED headlights and Android Auto/Apple CarPlay compatibility.
 To rein in the V8’s extra grunt it gets more powerful Brembo brakes, and there are line-lock/launch control functions, too.